 Youth Violence: A Report of the Surgeon General, released in 2001, summarizes research regarding youth violence and, based on the research, recommends action steps.
 The report concludes that youth violence can be reduced and prevented.
 It states that the most important finding is that the public already has the knowledge and the tools to reduce or prevent much of the most serious youth violence.

-- National Center for Injury Prevention and Control Youth Violence
+- Centers for Disease Prevention and Control (CDC) Youth Violence

 - U.S. Department of Education's Office of Safe and Drug-Free Schools